 Does a gluten-free diet help rheumatoid arthritis and other autoimmune diseases?
-As a Rheumatoid Arthritis patient for 15+ years and a blogger for the past 5, I get asked this question a lot and I am here to offer you my experience with figuring out if a gluten-free diet helps Rheumatoid Arthritis and autoimmune diseases.
-I’ve even included a FREE Food and Symptom Daily Tracker at the bottom of this post so you can determine how your diet impacts your body.
+Living with Rheumatoid Arthritis patient for 15+ years and a blogger for the past 5, I get asked this question a lot and I am here to offer you my experience with figuring out if a gluten-free diet helps Rheumatoid Arthritis and autoimmune diseases.
+I’ve even included a FREE Food and Symptom Daily Tracker at the bottom of this post so you can determine how your diet impacts YOUR body.

 So does a gluten-free diet help Rheumatoid Arthritis and other autoimmune diseases?
 As my tax professor in college said, the answer to every tax question is “it depends.”
 And I think the same is totally true for questions about Rheumatoid Arthritis (RA).

 When I first heard that a gluten-free diet could help my RA symptoms a few years ago, I was totally skeptical.
 First, I didn’t think I could give up breads, pastas and baked goodies to find out if it helped.
 I have three underweight boys who honestly need the carbs to put on weight.
 Second, I really didn’t think food had a connection to my pain.
 I didn’t understand the scientific connection between my gut health and this disease.
 Truth is, I really hoped that a gluten-free diet wouldn’t work so I wouldn’t have to give up gluten and complicate my life any more than it already is.

 So I tried a gluten-free diet half-heartedly.
 I didn’t read labels and completely eliminate gluten from my diet.
 I didn’t give the diet a long enough trial.
 I gave the gluten-free diet a shoddy effort and not surprisingly, nothing changed in my pain or symptoms.